VerzatileDev/Univeristy.5028CEM_TeachingMaterial/Session 4/README.md

 ```

-Second example is a stationary object: Rock.
+Second example is a mesh object: Mesh.
 You need to implement setup, draw and updateModelMatrix functions.
 There will be more examples (in Base Project) in next week.

 Header file